AllenAJ/Deeple-Tiles/README.md

 - Impact: Shareable onchain challenges with provenance, creator tips, and a `/public` gallery; easy to extend with Shape primitives.
 - Design: Compact shadcn UI, holo cards, featured grid, chat‑like AI steps, clear CTAs.

+## AI Agent — Keyboard‑to‑sound pipeline

+- The agent compiles a time‑quantized performance plan (ms‑accurate), aligning each symbolic note to lane indices 0–9.
+Each lane maps to a discrete timbre in `@/sound` (`keyboard0.mp3` … `keyboard9.mp3`).
+- On load it warm‑primes the Web Audio graph: one master `AudioContext`, all lane buffers pre‑decoded to `AudioBuffer`s, lane `GainNode`s and optional `StereoPannerNode`s, plus a gentle master compressor.
+- Dual clocks for precision: visuals via `requestAnimationFrame`; audio scheduling locked to `AudioContext.currentTime`.
+Keystrokes (`Digit0`–`Digit9`) are phase‑aligned with a rolling median input‑latency offset and a micro look‑ahead for sub‑frame accuracy.
+- Adaptive expressivity: per‑hit dynamic gain curves (brighter transients for on‑time hits), alternating lane panning for separation, anti‑mud heuristics (1–3 ms micro‑stagger in dense clusters) and momentary bus ducking to preserve headroom.
+- Predictive prefetch: knowing future notes, it pre‑allocates/recycles source nodes to minimize GC pressure and throttles visuals before audio to keep playback click‑free under load.
+- Error‑tolerant reconciliation: near‑miss hits snap audibly to the nearest quantized grid within a tight threshold; overlapping same‑lane hits spawn parallel sources with per‑instance gain to avoid inter‑sample clipping.
+- File semantics: lane i → `keyboardi.mp3` in `@/sound` ensures deterministic timbre identity and cache locality.
+- Provenance: the executed note lattice (lane indices + timing deltas) is hashed as `notesHash` for on‑chain binding between what was heard and what was performed.

 ## App structure